We Need Stronger Supports for the Families of Survivors with Complex PTSD

 Partners to Survivors with Complex Trauma is for those in intimate relationships with adult survivors.
 If you call yourself a partner, spouse, common-law, boy/girlfriend, fiance this group is for you.
 Please note: this group is also open to individuals who are separated and/or recently divorced.
 I recognize the potential need for this demographic to have a safe place to process the impact of living with a survivor with complex trauma.

-Both groups will provide a consistent, interactive presence for those of us who care deeply about survivors– and who need more than just another PDF.
+This group will provide a consistent, interactive presence for those of us who care deeply about survivors– and who need more than just another PDF.

 How to Join